Radio Observations of an Ordinary Outflow from the Tidal Disruption Event AT2019dsg

 \section{Observations}

 We obtained radio observations of \at\ with the VLA spanning from L- to K-band ($1-26.5$ GHz; Program IDs: 19A-013 and 20A-372; PI: Alexander).
 The data are summarized in Table~\ref{tab:obs}.
 We processed the data using standard data reduction procedures in the Common Astronomy Software Application package (CASA; \citealt{McMullin2007}) accessed through the python-based \texttt{pwkit} package\footnote{https://github.com/pkgw/pwkit} \citep{Williams2017}.
 We performed bandpass and flux density calibration using either 3C286 or 3C147 as the primary calibrator for all observations and frequencies.
 We used J2035+1056 as the phase calibrator for L and S bands and J2049+1003 as the phase calibrator for all other frequencies.
+We imaged the data using the CASA task CLEAN, splitting the data into subbands by frequency when the target was sufficiently bright.
 We obtained all flux densities and uncertainties using the {\tt imtool fitsrc} command within {\tt pwkit}.
 We assumed a point source fit, as preferred by the data.

 We also observed \at\ with ALMA in band 3 (mean frequency of 97.5 GHz) on 2019 June 22 and September 17 (Table~\ref{tab:obs}).
 For the ALMA observations, we used the standard NRAO pipeline to calibrate and image the data.
 The source was not bright enough for self-calibration.
 We detect \at\ in the June observation and derive an upper limit in the September observation (Table \ref{tab:obs}).